ramiel/memoizy/README.md

 This library offers a variant which is handy if you develop in functional programming style.

-It has the same feature and the following differences:
+It has the same features and the following differences:
 - the order of the parameters is inverted `memoizy(options, fn)`
 - the `memoizy` function is curried